fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Description:  We go to the new checkings form select the options Standard and joint, type data in the inputs and submit.
 Date: 08/03/2022
 Functionality: Create a checking.
-Input data and actions: We select the Standard and Joint options by clicking them, then we type the name of the checking and the deposit amount: Standard Joint Checking-50.47 and submit the form.
+Input data and actions: We select the Standard and Joint options by clicking them, then we type the name of the checking and the deposit amount: Standard Joint-50.47 and submit the form.
 Expected Result: Create a standard and joint checking with a deposit of 50.47.
 Obtained Result: The checking was created correctly.